mike239x/vimrc/README.md

     2. Go into that folder and copy this git repo inside of the folder:
     ```bash
     git clone http://mike239x/vimrc
+    git submodule update --init --recursive
     ```

    Alternatively, don't do that.
 Just create you own `vimrc` file in there and initialize your own git in there.

-    3. TODO: Do some magic with git submodules maybe.
-    4. Add a link file so that vim can load your configuration:
+2. Add a link file so that vim can load your configuration:
     ```bash
     ln -s ~/.vim/vimrc ~/.vimrc
     ```

-2. First things first, one should check what one has:
+3. First things first, one should check what one has:

   ```bash
   vim --version